Spalding gymnasium to be demolished

 There’s currently no need for more open space in the SoBro neighborhood.
 The diagram below shows SoBro surrounding the old gym (marked with a blue asterisk) and notes surface level parking in red and empty grass lots in orange.
 A quick glance demonstrates that what the area needs most is built environment.
 (Existing green space and parks are marked along with a green line indicating Library Lane.)

 Patrick Piuma, Director of the Urban Design Studio, has spent a significant amount of time studying SoBro and working on the SoBro Neighborhood Plan.
 He says “the last thing SoBro needs is more empty space” and also regrets plans to demolish a structure that could be reused.
-Piuma says Library Lane is a defining feature of SoBro and the neighborhood plan calls for strengthening the pedestrian axis.
+Piuma said Library Lane is a defining feature of SoBro and the neighborhood plan calls for strengthening the pedestrian axis.
 He is quick to note, however, that Library Lane, like any public space, could be great only if properly designed and activated with uses that will draw people and encourage lingering.

 Library Lane could serve as a pedestrian artery connecting the Main Branch Library at York Street with Memorial Park at Kentucky Street and serve as a defining element of University’s campus.
 Spalding’s campus is inherently urban in nature, a fact that should be celebrated, and as a result requires a more nuanced understanding of public space.
 A traditional building in the park approach such as at U of L simply won’t work.